 git add {files}

 to add your files to the repository (you can use wild cards here).

 Use:

-git commit -a

-to commit your changes.
+git commit -a to commit your changes.

 Finally, use

 git push -all

 to push your files to the server.

-You are encouraged to regularly add file, commit changes and push your work to the server as a back-up system.
+You are encouraged to regularly add files, commit changes, and push your work to the server as a back-up system.
 No consideration will be given for students who lose work that has not been deposited to the git server.

-3.2 Additional Resources

-Physical textbook covering data structures and implementation in C (Textbook)

-T. A. Standish, Data Structures, Algorithms & Software Principles in C, Addison Wesley, 1994.

-This is a suggested book that covers the C programming language implementation of the data structures covered in this course.
-There are also many examples covered in the lectures and in the labs as well as many on-line resources that cover this material, but if you are looking for everything in one place, in a nicely organized way, all in the C programming language, this is the book.

-4 Learning Outcomes

-Students will learn concepts of the commonly used data structures, as well as their representations and uses, and algorithms for manipulating the structures.
+4 Learning Outcomes Students will learn concepts of the commonly used data structures, as well as their representations and uses, and algorithms for manipulating the structures.
 The emphasis is on the use of data structures in software development and evaluation of alternative implementations.
-Students will acquire skills of designing and implementing data structures for solving problems in C. The topics include:

-- · Review of C, including pointers, recursion, etc. - Introduction of algorithm analysis - Stacks, queues, strings, lists, trees, graphs, dictionaries, and hashing - Searching and sorting

-4.1 Course Learning Outcomes

-By the end of this course, you should be able to:

-- 1. Describe and implement common data structures for solving complex programming problems including algorithms for the creation, insertion, deletion, searching, and sorting of each data structure. - 2.
-Analyse the space and time efficiency of algorithms including algorithms for the creation, insertion, deletion, searching, and sorting of data structures discussed.

-3. Select and correctly use the appropriate abstract data type for programming problems.

-5 Teaching and Learning Activities
+Students will acquire skills of designing and implementing data structures for solving problems in C. The topics include: - · Review of C, including pointers, recursion, etc. - · Introduction of algorithm analysis - · Stacks, queues, strings, lists, trees, graphs, dictionaries, and hashing - Searching and sorting 4.1 Course Learning Outcomes By the end of this course, you should be able to: - 1.
+Describe and implement common data structures for solving complex programming problems including algorithms for the creation, insertion, deletion, searching, and sorting of each data structure. - 2.
+Analyse the space and time efficiency of algorithms including algorithms for the creation, insertion, deletion, searching, and sorting of data structures discussed. - 3.
+Select and correctly use the appropriate abstract data type for programming problems.
+5 Teaching and Learning Activities 5.1 Lecture Week 1: Review of C programming.

-5.1 Lecture

-Topics: Review of C programming.

-Topics: Review of C programming (style, pointers, dynamic
+Week 2: Review of C programming (style, pointers, dynamic memory).
+Week 3: Introduction to data structures and algorithms.
+Week 4: Searching, sorting and algorithm analysis.
+Week 5: Lists, stacks, and gueues.

-memory).

-Topics: Introduction to data structures and algorithms.

-Topics: Searching, sorting and algorithm analysis.

-Topics: Lists, stacks and queues.

-Topics: Hash tables.
+Week 6: Hash tables.

-Topics: Trees and balanced trees.
+Week 7: Trees and balanced trees.

-Topics: Heaps and treaps.
+Week 8: Heaps and treaps.

-Topics: Graphs and algorithms.
+Week 9: Graphs and algorithms.